Citizen Armed Force Geographical Unit: Organization

 CAFGU units are administered by, and under the operational control of, regular units of the Armed Forces of the Philippines.
 Philippine Army infantry battalions assigned to this function are also referred to as "Cadre Battalions".
 Deactivation of CAFGU units assigned to these battalions result in the return of their status as regular infantry battalions.

 The CAFGU units are tasked to prevent the re-infiltration of insurgents into communities that have already been cleared of their influence by combat operations conducted by regular units of the Armed Forces of the Philippines.

-The CAFGU units are issued small arms; typically M1 Garand, M-14, or M-16 rifles, and receive a monthly stipend of Php 4,500.00 (about US$92.43).
+The CAFGU units are issued small arms; typically U.S. sourced M-14, or M-16 type rifles, and receive a monthly stipend of Php 4,500.00 (about US$92.43).

-Criticism

-In 1993, the Philippine government considered deactivating the CAFGU units due to allegations of human rights abuses; 60 CAFGU units comprising 10,000 troops were disbanded.
-However, in 1996, the government halted its program to completely disband the CAFGU units.
-As of 2007, an estimated 60,000 CAFGU troopers are active in the country, taking part in military operations alongside regular soldiers of the AFP.

-The Commission on Human Rights' records show that as of 2000, 853 human rights abuse cases have been filed against 1,070 CAFGU members.